MohamedOsama1996/book-managmenet-system/README.md

-#Online Book Management System
+Online Book Management System

-#How to run the project
+How to Run the Project

-1- open the terminal
+Open the terminal.

+Pull the SQL Server Docker image by running the following command:

-2-write the following command in the cmd : docker pull mcr.microsoft.com/mssql/server 3- After pulling the docker image , run the following command to run the image : docker run -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=Banquemisr123" -p 1433:1433 --name sql_server_container -d mcr.microsoft.com/mssql/server to run the image in a container
+docker pull mcr.microsoft.com/mssql/server

+After pulling the Docker image, run the following command to create and run a Docker container:

+docker run -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=Banquemisr123" -p 1433:1433 --name sql_server_container -d mcr.microsoft.com/mssql/server
-4- clone the project from github and run the application 5- visit : localhost:8080/swagger-ui/index.html to see swagger documentation of the service
+This command creates a Docker container for SQL Server with the specified environment variables, password, and port mapping.

+Clone the project from GitHub to your local machine.

+Run the application on your local machine.

+Visit localhost:8080/swagger-ui/index.html in your web browser to access the Swagger documentation for the service.